Adaptive In-Context Learning with Large Language Models for Bundle Generation: Introduction

-To fill the gap, we propose to simultaneously perform two interrelated tasks, i.e., \textit{generating personalized bundles} and \textit{inferring underlying intents} from user sessions\footnote{In the scenario of recommendation, a user session typically refers to a sequence of interactions or actions (e.g., views, clicks, purchases) performed by a user on a platform or website with the products during a short period (e.g., a single visit)~\cite{wang2019modeling,li2017neural}.}.
-This is motivated and inspired by the fact that users are inclined to explore relevant products, either as alternatives or complements, based on their specific intents during a session~\cite{wang2019modeling,li2017neural}.
+To fill the gap, we propose simultaneously performing two interrelated tasks, i.e., \textit{generating personalized bundles} and \textit{inferring underlying intents} from user sessions\footnote{A user session is a sequence of actions (e.g., clicks, purchases) performed by a user on a platform or website with the products during a short period (e.g., a single visit)~\cite{wang2019modeling,wu2023generic}.}.
+This is motivated by the fact that users are inclined to explore relevant products, either as alternatives or complements, based on their specific intents during a session~\cite{wang2019modeling,li2017neural}.
 In doing so, (1) user sessions can serve as valuable sources to create high-quality and personalized bundles; (2) the inferred user intents can enhance the interpretability of bundles, just as a well-defined bundle can clearly reflect the user's intent.
 However, performing both tasks at the semantic level poses significant challenges as it entails comprehending various potential motivations and contexts behind user actions and preferences, which can be intricate and ever-evolving.